-When Massachusetts eventually allows online sports betting, Cy Young odds will get a lot of attention at legal online sportsbooks, whether Chris Sale or Nathan Eovaldi are still wearing a Sox uniform or not.
+Now that Massachusetts allows online sports betting, Cy Young wagers are sure to get a lot of attention at legal online sportsbooks, regardless of whether Chris Sale or Nathan Eovaldi are still wearing Sox uniforms.

 The Red Sox have had several winners through the years — but is there one in the rotation this year?
 Who are the favorites to win the AL Cy Young or NL Cy Young?
 Here’s a roadmap to navigating the Cy Young odds at Massachusetts online sportsbooks.

-When Massachusetts online sportsbooks are finally legalized and go live, below is where you’ll find up-to-date Cy Young odds direct from licensed MA online sportsbooks.
+With Massachusetts online sportsbooks finally legal and live, look below for up-to-date Cy Young odds direct from licensed MA online sportsbooks.

 How do MLB Cy Young betting odds work?